You’ve decided to start your own blog. You may have already purchased a domain name and installed WordPress. Hopefully my step-by-step guide helped.

-Successful content marketing is not only about publishing a blog post.
-There’s a lot more groundwork to be done.
-WordPress features many customization options, even before you start considering all the different plugins.
 Let’s look at this to-do list I go through as soon as I install a new WordPress blog.
-Implement the following tips in order to launch your new blog with a bang and give yourself a better chance of success.
+Implement the following must-have elements in order to launch your new blog with a bang and make it awesome for your visitors.

 Replace the default “Admin” user account

 WordPress comes with a default username.
 You should not use it as it is not personal.
 You don’t want “Admin” to be the name of the author in the byline of the posts you publish.

 It can also be a vulnerability as spammers know that default username and can use that to try and break into your site.

 - Create a new username which displays your full name in post bylines.

 Take a look at my complete guide to making your WordPress blog safe and secure.